emsesp/docs/Mixing_module.md

 - setpoint 42°C (2A), temperature 41.9°C (01A3), pump 100% (64)

 ## MM50
-- Same protokoll as MM100 but fixed to address 0x21 (hc2) and Type 0x1D08
+- Same protocol as MM100 but fixed to address 0x21 (hc2) and Type 0x1D08

 ## MM100, MM200, MM400
 - Device address selectable by rotary switch 1-0x20 ...
 9-0x29